hl7dk/kl-ltt/input/pagecontent/index.md

 Referrals in this context are informal recommendations to other parties, such as the child’s or youth’s general practitioner, a §126a service in another municipality, and similar instances.

 ##### Attributes
-* A code indicating where the citizen is being referred.
+* A code indicating which service the citizen is being referred to.
 * A start time.
 * A reference to the Citizen instance that holds the child or youth's information.
 * A reference to the CarePlan instance that this referral is a part of.
-* It may hold a reference to the Encounter at which the referral was created.
-* An contributor, which is the municipality who provided the contents of the referral.
 * Three FHIR status attributes (status, intent, activity.detail.status).

 ##### Validation